chaitan28/Terraform_directory/my_terraform_notes.md

    > terraform workspace delete <workspace name> : delete the target workspace

 # Data resources
-Terraform data sources can be beneficial if you want to retrieve or fetch the data from the cloud service providers such as AWS, AZURE, and GCP.Terraform Data Sources are a kind of an API that fetches the data/information from the resources running under the cloud infra and sending it back to terraform configuration for further use.
+Terraform data sources can be beneficial if you want to retrieve or fetch the data from the cloud service providers such as AWS, AZURE, and GCP.<br>
+Terraform Data Sources are a kind of an API that fetches the data/information from the resources running under the cloud infra and sending it back to terraform configuration for further use.<br>
 ```hcl
 data "aws_instance" "myawsinstance" {
     filter {